idupree/llvm-doc/MappingHighLevelConstructsToLLVMIR.rst

 IR.
 It assumes a 32-bit architecture, so please replace all occurences of ``i32`` with ``i64`` if you are targetting a 64-bit architecture.

+We'll be making a dynamic, mutable string type that can be appended to and could also be inserted into, converted to lower case, and so on, depending on which support functions are defined to operate on the string type.

 It all boils down to making a suitable type definition for the class and then define a rich set of functions to operate on the type definition: